-Today I’m going to share some ideas and exercises to help you fine tune your success compass and start heading in the direction of your dreams.
+Today I’m going to share some ideas and exercises to help you fine-tune your success compass and start heading in the direction of your dreams.

 Find A Shit Sandwich Worth Eating

 I learned this term from bestselling author Elizabeth Gilbert.
 If you can’t eat your shit sandwich you’re not doing something you feel called to do.
 Imagine pursuing something and falling flat on your face.
-If you still want to keep going afterwards you’ve found your calling.
+If you still want to keep going afterward you’ve found your calling.

 You’ve probably heard the statement, “What would you accomplish if you knew you couldn’t fail?”
 An even better question might be, “What you would still pursue if you knew your first attempts would surely fail?”
 Maybe you’re just too weak to follow through with anything after you screw up.
 Or maybe you just haven’t found your favorite flavor of the shit sandwich.

 Your friendly neighborhood success guru will tell you to find something you love to do and pursue your passion.
 How about using the process of elimination instead?
 What do you hate?
 What type of life or career path do you definitely not want to go down?
 You’d think people would consider this before choosing a career but it doesn’t always work out that way.
 If you hate structure and discipline, don’t work at a company with strict guidelines.
 If you hate sitting in a cubicle find a way to work from home.